atlassian/atlassian-connect-example-app-node/src/content/config.md

     - `name`: a human-readable name for the page

-Please refer to our [documentation](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/#authentication) for more Connect ap description information.
+Please refer to our [documentation](https://developer.atlassian.com/cloud/jira/platform/connect-app-descriptor/#authentication) for more Connect app description information.